Ripley's Believe It or Not!: Books

 Ripley Entertainment produces a range of books featuring unusual facts, news stories and photographs.
 In 2004, Ripley Entertainment founded Ripley Publishing Ltd, based in the United Kingdom, to publish new Believe It or Not titles.
 The company produces the New York Times bestselling Ripley's Believe It or Not!
 Annuals, the children's fiction series Ripley's RBI, an educational series called the Ripley's Twists, the Ripley's Believe It or Not!
 Special Edition in conjunction with Scholastic USA and a number of other titles.
 At the height of his popularity, Robert Ripley received thousands of letters a day from the public and Ripley Entertainment continues to encourage submissions from readers who have strange stories and photographs that could be featured in Ripley's Believe It or Not! books and media.

 The people whose items are featured in such books as Strikingly True have what Edward Meyer, Vice President of Exhibits and Archives at Ripley Entertainment Inc., describes as an obsession: "Whatever it is they're after, it is so important to them that all the rest of the world can go on without them.
 They want to make something that makes them immortal, makes them a little different than you and me".
 Despite the wide range of true and unbelievable art, sculpture, photographs, interactive devices, animal oddities, and recycled objects contained within the collection, alien or witchcraft-type stories are rarely considered as they are (according to Meyers) difficult to prove.
 To be included in Ripley's Believe It or Not books, museums or television shows, items must undergo scrutiny from the staff and be 100% authenticated.

 Comic books

 In 1953, Harvey Comics published the first Ripley's Believe It or Not! comic book, titled Ripley's Believe It or Not!
 Magazine and lasted for four issues until March 1954.

-From 1965 until 1980, Gold Key Comics published the second Ripley's Believe It or Not! comic book, which lasted for 94 issues.
+From June 1965 until February 1980, Gold Key Comics published the second Ripley's Believe It or Not! comic book, which lasted for 94 issues.
+George Wilson drew several covers for the comic book series.